Watch: Labourer burns down Mercedes Benz over non-payment of wages

-Noida Police has arrested a labourer for burning down a Mercedes car of a man who failed to pay his wages.
+Noida Police has arrested a labourer for burning down a Mercedes Benz car of a man who failed to pay his wages.
 The car owner called the man at his house to install tiles but did not pay him in full.
 After this, the labourer burnt down the car.

 CCTV footage accessed by the police showed the labourer coming on a bike, sprinkling petrol on the car, setting it on fire and fleeing from the spot thereafter.
 People present in the area at the time of the incident alerted the owner but significant damage was done.
 The car owner’s family has denied these allegations and said they knew the labourer, identified as Ranveer, for the past decade or so.